 Security interests that have been validly entered into remain enforceable in the insolvency of the counterparty.
-However, a right of private sale could no longer be exercised when insolvency proceedings started, except where a safe harbour rule applies.
-Such safe harbours are available (i) for intermediated securities pursuant to the FISA, (ii) where the collateral is provided as margin under the bilateral margin rules pursuant to the FMIA and (iii) in the insolvency of a bank or securities firm.
+However, a right of private sale could no longer be exercised when insolvency proceedings started, except where a safe- harbour rule applies.
+Such safe harbours are available:

+- · for intermediated securities pursuant to the FISA; - where the collateral is provided as margin under the bilateral margin rules pursuant to the FMIA; and - in the insolvency of a bank or securities firm.

 The statutory rules may be relied on if the collateral has a market value that may be determined on the basis of objective criteria (eg, on the basis of being traded on a trading venue).

-As regards reorganisation proceedings applicable to a bank or securities firm, FINMA has the power to order a temporary stay of in any case for up to two business days, if such contractual termination or other right would otherwise be triggered by protective measures or reorganisation proceedings.
+As regards reorganisation proceedings applicable to a bank or securities firm, FINMA has the power to order a temporary stay of:

-- any contractual termination or the exercise of such right of termination or the exercise of any rights of set-off by a counterparty; - · the enforcement of collateral; or - · the 'porting' of derivatives transactions;
+- any contractual termination or the exercise of such right of termination or the exercise of any rights of set-off by a counterparty;

+- · the enforcement of collateral; or

+- the 'porting' of derivatives transactions;